MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/about/hyperv_on_windows.md

 ## Operating systems you can run in a virtual machine ##

 The term "guest" refers to a virtual machine and "host" refers to the computer running the virtual machine.
-For information about which operating systems are supported as guests in Hyper-V on Windows, see [Supported Windows Guest Operating Systems](supported_guest_os.md) and [Linux and FreeBSD Virtual Machines on Hyper-V](https://technet.microsoft.com/library/dn531030.aspx). .
+Hyper-V on Windows supports many different guest operating systems including various releases of Linux, FreeBSD and Windows.
+For information about which operating systems are supported as guests in Hyper-V on Windows, see [Supported Windows Guest Operating Systems](supported_guest_os.md) and [Linux and FreeBSD Virtual Machines on Hyper-V](https://technet.microsoft.com/library/dn531030.aspx).

 ## Connecting to a virtual machine